Table of Contents

 - Issues with cost, billing, and getting insurance to cover the test

-Genomind provides a testimonial on their website of how the doctor of a veteran with PTSD was able to better treat them.
-Dr. Pollack uses Genomind to help deliver better clinical outcomes patients with PTSD and says that they have seen genetic patterns with other diseases, such as transcranial magnetic stimulation, as well.
+Genomind provides a testimonial on their website of how Dr. Robert Pollack, who treated a veteran with PTSD, was able to service them better.
+Dr. Pollack uses Genomind to help deliver better clinical outcomes for patients with PTSD and says that they have seen genetic patterns with other diseases, such as transcranial magnetic stimulation.

-The Mental Health Map has generally positive reviews from customers leaving comments, but it is a new product, so there are a limited number of reviews.
+The Mental Health Map has generally positive reviews from customers leaving comments, but it is a new product, so only a few are available.

-- Genomind Reviews on Better Business Bureau: Issues with cost etc. discussed here
+- Genomind Reviews on Better Business Bureau report issues with cost etc. discussed here (available in the U.S. only)

 Genomind’s Mental Health Map offers similar insights available by many commercial genetic testing products.
-However, Genomind does not provide customers with the same freedom to download their own data and use it with different services.
+However, the company does not provide customers with the same freedom to download their own data and use it with different services.

 For example, Nebula also allows customers to sequence the genes that could suggest a predisposition to some mental health complications.
 Additionally, the freedom to take your data to different sequence assessment services makes Nebula worth considering as an alternative to Genomind.
 Is mental health genetic?
 For more details on how your genes relate to various mental health concerns, you can read our blog posts on schizophrenia, depression, and anxiety.